gost-dom/browser/docs/Getting-started.md

 ## Test isolation and parallelism.

-Each `Browser` instance has it's own isolated V8 instance, and each window created from the browser has it's own context, i.e. it's own global scope.

-This means all tests can run in completely isolated scope, and run in parallel.
+Each `Browser` instance has it's own isolated V8 instance, and each window created from the browser has it's own context, i.e. it's own global scope, allowing all tests to run in parallel.
-Two threads cannot access the same V8 instance at the same time, but they are synchronized at low level, so reusing V8 instances should still work for parallel tests.

-There's some overhead to creating an isolated V8 instance and setting up global scope, so reusing them _may_ lead to better performance, but it is strongly recommended to not do that, unless performance _is_ a problem.
+Each `Browser` instance is not currently safe to use from multiple threads, and there is some overhead to creating an isolated V8 instance and setting up global scope, so browsers them _may_ lead to better performance, but it is strongly recommended to not do that, unless performance _is_ a problem.
+There are optimisations planned, such as reusing V8 instances from discarded browsers.

-There are planned features for recycling unused V8 instances for example, and creating a "template" of global scope that can be applied to new instances.

 ## IDL Attributes vs. Data Attributes